Pharmacy technician: United Kingdom

 Registered pharmacy technicians in the NHS may be responsible for the training and development of pharmacy support workers and pre-registration trainee pharmacy technicians.
 Further training and qualifications after initial registration enable them to perform this mentoring role.
 Pharmacy technicians in the UK (as with other countries e.g. Canada) are now referred to by some as professionals, although registered pharmacists are still considered experts in the pharmaceutical field and pharmacy technicians are subordinate to pharmacists.
-The reference to pharmacy technicians as professionals has been subject to robust challenge.

 A report was published by the Pharmacists' Defence Association in 2019 making proposals for the development of pharmacist and pharmacy technician roles and career frameworks symbiotically in community pharmacy.
 It also outlined various impediments and governance issues and called for these to be addressed.
-The Association of Pharmacy Technicians United Kingdom is a professional organization for pharmacy technicians in the UK.
+The Association of Pharmacy Technicians United Kingdom is a professional organisation for pharmacy technicians in the UK.

 United States

 There is no national regulatory agency governing pharmacy technicians and the duty falls to the individual state boards of pharmacies in the US.
 A high school diploma (or its equivalent) is typically required in all states but certification and licensing requirements vary by state.
 Some states require training from board-approved schools, national certification, on-the-job training or no requirements at all.
 A technician can become nationally certified by taking an NCAA-accredited examination administered by either the Pharmacy Technician Certification Board (PTCB) or the National Healthcareer Association (NHA).

-Beginning in January of 2020, the PTCB enacted a requirement that prior to examination, an applicant for certification must complete an American Society of Health-System Pharmacists-accredited pharmacy technician education program, a PTCB-recognized training program, or 500 hours of training however, the NHA had similar requirements prior to the PTCB enacting the 2020 requirements.
+Beginning in January 2020, the PTCB enacted a requirement that prior to examination, an applicant for certification must complete an American Society of Health-System Pharmacists-accredited pharmacy technician education program, a PTCB-recognized training program, or 500 hours of training however, the NHA had similar requirements prior to the PTCB enacting the 2020 requirements.
 Upon completion of the certification exam, a pharmacy technician earns the certified or CPhT credential.
 Continuing education after national certification is required for certification renewal every two years.

 According to the Bureau of Labor Statistics, in 2011 about 75% of pharmacy technicians in the US work in a retail setting, such as an independently owned drugstore, a mass retailer chain, or a mail-order or online pharmacy.
 An additional 16% of pharmacy technician jobs were in hospitals, while others worked for nursing homes, pharmaceutical wholesalers, or the federal government.
 As of 2016, the nationwide average hourly pay for pharmacy technicians working in retail or independent pharmacies is $12.26 and for pharmacy technicians working in hospital setting is $14.57.
 American pharmacy technicians work under the supervision of a pharmacist, often following a pharmacist-to-pharmacy technician ratio if required by the state that the pharmacy is located in.
 The National Pharmacy Technician Association and American Association of Pharmacy Technicians are professional organizations of pharmacy technicians in the US.